anthropics/anthropic-sdk-typescript/README.md

 ## Auto-pagination

 List methods in the Anthropic API are paginated.
-You can use `for await … of` syntax to iterate through items across all pages:
+You can use the `for await … of` syntax to iterate through items across all pages:

 ```ts
 async function fetchAllBetaMessagesBatches(params) {